-The measure codifies the Oregon Administrator Scholars Program and requires the Higher Education Coordinating Commission (HECC) to administer the program.
+The measure codifies the Oregon Administrator Scholars Program for school administrator candidates by permitting the Higher Education Coordinating Commission (HECC) to award grants to candidates who have experience with diverse populations.
+It requires HECC to administer the program and adopt administrative rules to address ways candidates may demonstrate experience with diverse populations.